ASU-Chwang/ASU-Chwang.github.io/_news/announcement_2.md

 ---

-## “Become a Doctor!” — Hands-on Robotic Surgery Experience
+## “Become a Doctor!” — Robotic Surgery Experience

 A particularly interactive part of the tour was the introduction of a recent engineering project that **Prof. Kensaku Mori and I have been working on: a robotic arm system for laparoscopic surgery**.